KYVENetwork/docs/getting-started/protocol-node.md

 In order to setup KYSOR the following secrets need to be added under the `secrets` directory.
 If this directory does not exist yet create it in project root.

-- `arweave.json` this is the arweave keyfile you need to provide in order to run protocol nodes.
+- `arweave.json` this is the Arweave keyfile you need to provide in order to run protocol nodes.
 This one keyfile will be used for **all** of your protocol nodes
 - `mnemonic.txt` this is the file which contains your mnemonic of your validator account.
 This one mnemonic will be used for **all** of your protocol nodes

 After adding the required secrets you can check the `kysor.conf.ts` file.
 When you initially open it, it should look like this: